-Wheel stops are an important element to any parking lot.
+Wheel stops (also called parking blocks) are an important element to any parking lot.
 They keep cars from hitting signs, walls, curbs or even other cars.
 There are generally two types of wheel stop that we install.
 Here in the Dallas, TX area, wheel stops are typically 72” long – long enough for both front or rear wheels of a vehicle to touch the wheel stop.
 C & D Commercial Services has been installing wheel stops in parking lots in the DFW area since 1981.

-Concrete Wheel Stops
+Concrete Wheel Stop/Parking Block

-The benefits of concrete wheel stops are the most economical and the most common.
+The benefits of concrete wheel stops/parking blocks are the most economical and the most common.
 They are attached to the parking lot either by rebar or epoxy.
 They can also be painted for aesthetics or functional purposes if desired.
 We can install these wheel stops on both concrete or asphalt and in parking lots or parking garages.
 The main disadvantages to concrete wheel stops is their durability.
 Over time, they can crack down the middle from cars tires constantly bumping them.
 Concrete wheel stops are sometimes painted as part of a parking lot striping project.
 If concrete wheel stops are painted, they will need to be re-painted frequently in order to look good.
 If you are looking to only buy wheel stops, you can do so through our sister company Southwest Scaffolding.
 The wheel stops we sell are hexagonal concrete.
 They are 72 inches long, contains two sticks or rebar and weigh 200 lbs each.

 Plastic Wheel Stops